TomConlin/StarBash/README.md

 Choosing a threshold that minimizes variation within the stars(bright)
 AND the dark (background) is mathematicaly the same as maximizing the variation between the two.

-This <a href="http://localhost:8888/edit/otsu.awk">otsu.awk</a> script is named after the algorithm's author offers a threshold value on which to split the histogram.
+<a href="http://localhost:8888/edit/otsu.awk">otsu.awk</a> is named after the algorithm's author and
+offers a threshold value on which to partition the histogram.

     #./otsu.awk stars.hist